-- A client performs a POST request to a /v1/bucket/{id}/some-resource resource, where {id} is to be replaced with some bucket's identifier ({something} notation refers to the nearest term from the left unless explicitly specified otherwise). - A specific X-Idempotency-Token header is added to the request alongside standard headers (which we omit). - Terms in angle brackets (<idempotency token>) describe the semantics of an entity value (field, header, parameter). - A specific JSON, containing a some\parameter field and some other unspecified fields (indicated by ellipsis) is being sent as a request body payload. - In response (marked with an arrow symbol →) the server returns a 404 Not Found status code; the status might be omitted (treat it like a 200 OK if no status is provided). - The response could possibly contain additional notable headers.
+- A client performs a POST request to a /v1/buckets/{id}/operation resource, where {id} is to be replaced with some bucket's identifier ({something} notation refers to the nearest term from the left unless explicitly specified otherwise). - A specific X-Idempotency-Token header is added to the request alongside standard headers (which we omit). - Terms in angle brackets (<idempotency token>) describe the semantics of an entity value (field, header, parameter). - A specific JSON, containing a some_parameter field and some other unspecified fields (indicated by ellipsis) is being sent as a request body payload. - In response (marked with an arrow symbol →) the server returns a 404 Not Found status code; the status might be omitted (treat it like a 200 OK if no status is provided). - The response could possibly contain additional notable headers.

-- The response body is a JSON comprising two fields: error\reason and error\message.
+- The response body is a JSON comprising two fields: error_reason and error_message.
 Absence of a value means that the field contains exactly what you expect it should contain so there is some generic error reason value which we omitted. - If some token is too long to fit on a single line, we will split it into several lines adding 4 to indicate it continues next line.